flow/flow-codemod/README.md

 ##### KNOWN ISSUES

-* jscodeshift uses currently uses Babel 5, which fails to parse certain JS idioms.
+* jscodeshift currently uses Babel 5, which fails to parse certain JS idioms.
 Files that fail to parse will not be transformed, unfortunately.

 ### Included Scripts